binaryage/totalfinder-web/licensing.md

 ## TotalFinder updates

 When you buy a license you may freely update to all TotalFinder versions within one major OS release.
-For example by buying TotalFinder today you will get free updates for all versions compatible with Lion (OS X 10.7).
+For example by buying TotalFinder today you will get free updates for all versions compatible with Mavericks (OS X 10.9).

-A new major OS release (OS X 10.8?) will probably require substantial rewrites and intensive testing.
+A new major OS release (OS X 10.10?) will probably require substantial rewrites and intensive testing.
 I may charge existing users an upgrade fee for a new OS.
 I expect it to be 50% of the full price.
+But historically I was able to reuse most of my work in new OS releases 10.6 up to 10.9, so all updates have been free so far.

 ## TotalFinder and your privacy